 Teaching and learning

-The aim of this new Bachelor of Applied Sciences is to develop your knowledge and understanding of the natural sciences, humanities, social sciences, technology, philosophy and ethics and how they can contribute to identifying, understanding and responding to global issues and concerns.
+The aim of this new Bachelor of Arts and Sciences is to develop your knowledge and understanding of the natural sciences, humanities, social sciences, technology, philosophy and ethics and how they can contribute to identifying, understanding and responding to global issues and concerns.

-This is the first course of its kind to offer students opportunities to switch disciplines in a global context between science and non-science disciplines.
+This is the first course of its kind to offer students opportunities to work across disciplines in a global context between science, social science and humanities disciplines.

 You will be taught by staff who are actively engaged in research or relevant professional practice, making your learning up-to-date with current findings in real-world experiences which will feed into teaching.
 You will learn in a variety of ways including lectures, tutorials, workshops and seminars, as well as one-to-one supervision in your final year project.

 Should you need any non-academic support during your time at Brunel, the Student Support and Welfare Team are here to help.